tinaflora/one-click-hugo-cms/site/content/projects/_index.md

     optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
+    image: /img/projects-grid3.jpg
   image2:
     alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
+    image: /img/projects-grid2.jpg
   image3:
     alt: Coffee beans
-    image: /img/products-grid1.jpg
+    image: /img/projects-grid1.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Happy Earth Architecture’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
+      Happy Earth Architecture is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
-full_image: /img/products-full-width.jpg
+full_image: /img/projects-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-